-Beza is ordinarily resident in Sudan but during AY 22/23 they fled the country due to conflict.
-Since AY 22/23, Beza has been granted a tourist visa in Egypt that has been extended.
-As Beza has not lived in Sudan since AY 22/23, SFW can assess the AY 24/25 ADG based on Beza residing in Egypt.
+Beza is ordinarily resident in Sudan but during AY 23/24 they fled the country due to conflict.
+Since AY 23/24, Beza has been granted a tourist visa in Egypt that has been extended.
+As Beza has not lived in Sudan since AY 23/24, SFW can assess the AY 25/26 ADG based on Beza residing in Egypt.

-6 CCG
+6 Childcare Grant (CCG)

-CCG broadly mirrors the childcare element of the Working Tax Credit/ Universal Credit administered by HM Revenue & Customs (HMRC).
+CCG broadly mirrors the childcare element of the Working Tax Credit/ Universal Credit administered by His Majesty's Revenue & Customs (HMRC).
 CCG is available to students with dependent children (subject to income assessment) who incur 'prescribed childcare charges'.
 Prescribed childcare charges means childcare charges of a description prescribed for the purposes of section 12 of the Tax Credits Act 2002.
 In other words, a charge incurred is a prescribed childcare charge if it is one that potentially attracts the childcare element of Working Tax Credit/ Universal Credit.